cmu-phil/py-tetrad/README.md

 Feel free to use whatever your favorite method is for editing modules and running them.

 **This is currently not stable; adjusting code.
-Also making some fixes to the Tetrad jar to help with some of the JPype issues we found--see the bugfix jar.**
+Also making some fixes to the Tetrad jar to help with some of the JPype issues we found--see the current jar.**